Learning C to x86 Translation: An Experiment in Neural Compilation: Experiments

-Table \ref{tab:results-tasks} shows the total parameter count for each model.
+We experiment with 4 Transformer sizes (Trans-Small, Trans-Med-Trans-Big, Trans-Big+).
+With Trans-Big we further experiment with different vocabulary and data sizes, and number of epochs.
+See Table \ref{tab:results-tasks} for the parameter count of each of the models, and Appendix \ref{app:experiments} for more details on the models.
 We train all models with the same data (except from the ones that have a different vocabulary, which use a different tokenizer, and the one that uses half of data) and the same number of epochs, 5 (except for the model additionally trained for 5 more epochs).

-Regarding other hyperparameters, all models are trained with the Adam optimizer \cite{kingma2017adam}.
+Regarding other hyperparameters, all models are trained with the Adam optimizer \citep{kingma2017adam}.
 We refer to Fairseq and our source code for additional details.
 We do not conduct any hyperparameter search, aside from the different configurations reported in Table \ref{tab:results-tasks}.

-We then evaluate the models in terms of BLEU (against the GCC reference) and syntactic accuracy in the Angha-Par test, and do the same, plus observational equivalence (accuracy in IO Examples), in Synthesis-Bench.
-In inference, we use beam search with $k=5$ and select the best hypothesis (among the top 5) in terms of the evaluated metric.
+We then evaluate as described in Section \ref{sec:eval}, always with beam search ($k = 5$) and taking the best hypothesis among the top 5.